madelinegarrett/Lab-15-StatsSloths-/README.md

 # SubQuestions

-## Where has the total volume of avacado's the highest?
+## Where is the total volume of avacado's the highest?
 Madeline's Subquestion

 * Importance: